LivCodes/lecture-history-F2020/013-js-types-operators/README.md

 ## How to JavaScript?
 * Multiple ways to "run" JavaScript
+* We are going to run JavaScript through an `html` file.
+Preview the `index.html`, open in a new tab, and open the Chrome Developer tools (console).
+* HTML, CSS, and JS are all "linked" together.

 ## What are the many data types in JavaScript, and how do they differ?
  * `typeof` operator